Extreme Weather: Where to go for help

 Clean up help

-The Student Volunteer Army have been briefed to help our community with the clean up across the North Island.
+You can request support from the Student Volunteer Army to help with clean up after emergencies and natural disasters.
 Please visit their website external URL and log a job with them.

 If you can’t access this form, contact Whaikaha and our staff will do this on your behalf.